-BS, Washington University PhD, University of Michigan Postdoc, University of North Carolina
+B.S., Washington University Ph.D., University of Michigan Postdoc, University of North Carolina

 The overarching goal of my laboratory is to define the mechanisms underpinning RNA folding and function.
 We seek to develop an improved, quantitative understanding of biology and human disease and to translate this knowledge into new therapeutic strategies.
 Our principal expertise is in developing and applying chemical probing techniques to define RNA structure and dynamics in living cells.
-We have used our technologies to discover novel functional structures in both non-coding RNAs and messenger RNAs (mRNAs), and to reveal transcriptome-wide roles for mRNA structure in tuning translation efficiency.
-We are presently applying our techniques to develop a quantitative understanding of how the structures of mRNA untranslated regions modulate targeting by microRNAs and RNA binding proteins.
-We are further interested in how mRNA misfolding can lead to dysregulation and disease, particularly cancer.
-We additionally have ongoing collaborations with a number of groups investigating the structure and function of diverse biomedically important RNAs.
+We have used our technologies to discover novel functional structures in both noncoding RNAs and messenger RNAs (mRNAs), and to reveal transcriptome-wide roles for mRNA structure in tuning translation efficiency.
+We are presently applying our techniques to develop a quantitative understanding of how RNA structures modulate recognition and regulation by RNA binding proteins and microRNAs, and how RNA misfolding can lead to disease, particularly cancer.
+We additionally have multiple collaborations with other groups investigating the structure and function of diverse biomedically important RNAs.